TahsinKhan7/pokemon-game/README.md

-# Welcome to my Pokemon game :fire: :fire: :fire:
+#:fire: :fire: :fire: Welcome to my Pokemon game :fire: :fire: :fire:

 #####TLDR: The premise of this pokemon game is to encounter, catch and save pokemon.